pivotal-cf/docs-pks/helm.hbs.md

 ## <a id='deploy-using-helm'></a> Deploy Components and Apps Using Helm

-You can use Helm to deploy third-party components or your own apps to TKGI clusters.
+You can use Helm to deploy third-party components or your own apps to {{ vars.product_short }} clusters.

 ### <a id='helm-artifacthub'></a> Deploy Apps Listed in Artifact HUB

-To deploy a third-party component on Artifact HUB to a TKGI cluster:
+To deploy a third-party component on Artifact HUB to a {{ vars.product_short }} cluster:

 1. Download the component's Helm chart from the official repositories in the [Artifact HUB](https://artifacthub.io/packages/search?page=1&official=true).